btarr/node-eval-code-injection/README.md

 # JavaScript `eval()` Code Injection Example

 ## Description
 This exploits a Node script which is vulnerable to code injection ([CWE-94](https://cwe.mitre.org/data/definitions/94.html)) done for my Engineering Secure Software class as a demo.
+I did a quick writeup for the vulnerability [here](code-injection-writeup.pdf)

 ## Instructions
 I have included a script which will take a sting of a color in lowercase and output a hex value that matches that color, for example: